Learning while Deploying: Fleet-Scale Reinforcement Learning for Generalist Robot Policies

 To learn from deployment experience, the system must decide which actions contributed to success, which led to failure, and how early decisions affected outcomes much later.
 This is crucial for long-horizon tasks such as brewing Gongfu tea, where a late-stage failure may originate from an earlier poor grasp or unstable placement.

-In LWD, this problem is further complicated .
-The learner trains on a continually changing mixture of demonstrations, historical rollouts, online attempts, interventions, successes, and failures.
-Given sparse rewards, delayed feedback, and shifting data distributions, directly fitting a scalar value target becomes unstable and difficult to scale.
+In LWD, this problem is further complicated by the continually changing mixture of demonstrations, historical rollouts, online attempts, interventions, successes, and failures.
+Given sparse rewards, delayed feedback, and shifting data distributions, directly fitting scalar value targets becomes unstable and difficult to scale.

-LWD addresses this with Distributional Implicit Value Learning (DIVL) for its scalability.
-Instead of regressing a single scalar value, DIVL learns a distribution over dataset action-values and extracts a quantile statistic as the temporal-difference bootstrap target.
-This preserves the in-distribution value-learning principle of IQL, while capturing variability across heterogeneous replay, and reducing overestimation from out-of-distribution maximization.
+LWD addresses this with Distributional Implicit Value Learning (DIVL).
+Instead of regressing a single scalar value, DIVL learns a distribution over action values in the dataset and extracts a quantile statistic as the temporal-difference bootstrap target.
+This preserves the in-distribution value-learning principle of IQL, while capturing variability across heterogeneous replay and reducing overestimation from out-of-distribution maximization.
 For long-horizon tasks, LWD further uses multi-step TD targets to propagate sparse terminal rewards more efficiently through long episodes.

-A flow-based policy decides actions through a multi-step generative process.
-Classic likelihood-based RL algorithms struggle to apply: action likelihoods are hard to compute, and direct critic-gradient optimization requires unstable multi-step backpropagation through the flow process.
+A flow-based policy generates actions through a multi-step generative process.
+Classic RL algorithms struggle in this setting: action likelihoods are hard to compute, and direct critic-gradient optimization requires unstable multi-step backpropagation through the flow process.

 To address this challenge, LWD utilizes Q-learning with Adjoint Matching (QAM) for policy extraction.
 QAM uses the critic gradient to guide policy extraction for flow-based action models.
 It reformulates critic-guided optimization as local regression along the flow trajectory, avoiding unstable backpropagation through the full generative process and removing the need for tractable action likelihoods.

-Above all, DIVL and QAM decouple policy evaluation from policy extraction: DIVL learns value estimates from heterogeneous offline-online replay, while QAM converts these estimates into stable updates for the flow-based policy.
+Overall, DIVL and QAM decouple policy evaluation from policy extraction: DIVL learns value estimates from heterogeneous offline and online replay, while QAM converts these estimates into stable updates for the flow-based policy.

-We evaluate LWD on a fleet of Agibot G1 dual-arm robots across eight real-world manipulation tasks, spanning long-horizon tasks (3-5 minutes) and grocery restocking.
-All experiment videos are shown at 1x speed
+We evaluate LWD on a fleet of Agibot G1 dual-arm robots across eight real-world manipulation tasks, including several long-horizon tasks that last 3-5 minutes, as well as grocery restocking.
+All experiment videos are shown at 1x speed.

 Experiment results on success rate and cycle time

-The results show that LWD consistently improves success rate over prior post-training baselines, especially for long-horizon tasks.
+The results show that LWD consistently improves the success rate over prior post-training baselines, especially for long-horizon tasks.
 In addition, LWD reduces mean cycle time on long-horizon tasks.
-This indicates that LWD enhances efficiency of solutions through offline-to-online post-training.
+This indicates that LWD improves solution quality and efficiency through offline-to-online post-training.

 Toward Large-Scale Deployment

-The broader implication of LWD points beyond a single system.
+More broadly, LWD points toward a new paradigm for training generalist robot policies at deployment scale.
 As robot fleets scale to more homes, stores, factories, and everyday environments, deployment will generate a new kind of training data: large-scale, heterogeneous, and grounded in real-world interaction.
 Such experience is difficult to pre-collect in a fixed offline dataset, but it naturally emerges when robots operate at scale.

-In future, large-scale deployment becomes part of the training pipeline for generalist robot policies.
-Offline pretraining provides the foundation, while continual offline-to-online learning turns real-world fleet experience into policy improvement.
-LWD is a step toward this paradigm: training generalist robots not only from what humans demonstrate, but from everything robot fleets experience in the real world.
+In the future, large-scale deployment could become part of the training pipeline for generalist robot policies.
+Offline pretraining provides the foundation, while continual offline-to-online learning turns real-world fleet experience into policy improvements.
+LWD represents a step toward this future: training generalist robots not only from human demonstrations, but from the full spectrum of real-world experience accumulated across robot fleets.